MQTT Topics Documentation¶

 - Framework MQTT Settings:

-/rest/mqtt-settings- Genius Gateway specific publishing options
+/rest/alarm-publishing- Genius Gateway specific publishing options

 Framework MQTT Topics (ESP32 SvelteKit)¶